-We loved salad.
+We loved this salad.
 She had it listed in her "lunch to go" section, and it would make a great lunch to take to work, but we enjoyed it for dinner and then had it again for leftovers the next day.
 The salad is filled with all sorts of good things: walnuts, celery, parsley and tart dried cherries.

 Lemon-Cumin Grilled Chicken Farro Salad

-Pound the chicken between two pieces of plastic wrap with a mallet until it is an even thickness about 1/2 inch thick.
+- Pound the chicken between two pieces of plastic wrap with a mallet until it is an even thickness about ½ inch thick.

-In a small bowl, combine the cumin salt and pepper.
+- In a small bowl, combine the cumin salt and pepper.
 On both sides of the chicken, rub with olive oil and then rub the spice mixture in.

-Spray a grill with cooking spray and heat to a medium high heat.
+- Spray a grill with cooking spray and heat to a medium high heat.
 Grill about 3 to 4 minutes per side or until cooked through.

-Remove from the heat and let the chicken rest for about 5 minutes.
-Slice into 1/2 inch thick slices and drizzle with the lemon juice. (chicken will keep in a container in the fridge for up to 3 days.)
+- Remove from the heat and let the chicken rest for about 5 minutes.
+Slice into ½ inch thick slices and drizzle with the lemon juice. (chicken will keep in a container in the fridge for up to 3 days.)

 - In a medium sized pot, combine the farro and enough water to cover by about an inch.
 Bring to a boil and then reduce the heat and simmer uncovered for 30 minutes.
 Drain and let cool.

-In a large bowl combine the farro, toasted walnuts, celery, parsley, dried cherries, scallions, olive oil and lemon juice.
+- In a large bowl combine the farro, toasted walnuts, celery, parsley, dried cherries, scallions, olive oil and lemon juice.
 Season with salt and pepper.
 (This will keep in fridge in a container for up to 5 days).

-To serve, place 1 cup of spinach on a plate.
-Top with about 3/4 cup of the farro salad.
+- To serve, place 1 cup of spinach on a plate.
+Top with about ¾ cup of the farro salad.
 Place the sliced chicken breasts on top of the farro.
 Serve each salad with a lemon wedge for squeezing right before eating.